-Benedict Rogers, co-founder of the Conservative Party Human Rights Commission, argued Truss’s track record on China is “much stronger.”
+Benedict Rogers, co-founder of the Conservative Party Human Rights Commission and an Epoch Times contributor , argued Truss's track record on China is "much stronger."

 In an email interview with The Epoch Times, Rogers said Sunak "is known from his record as Chancellor of the Exchequer as wanting to protect the economic relationship with China."

 During the last televised leadership debate, Truss used her one opportunity to question one of her four opponents to ask if Sunak "still think[s] we should be doing more business with China.”